jcaddel/cas-plugin/README.md

 http://stackoverflow.com/questions/17351842/how-do-i-return-multi-valued-attributes-using-jdbc

-If that question gets answered, this plugin can be removed
+If that question gets answered, this can (and should) be removed